Sánchez, Adams pace Nationals past Braves, 5-3

+ATLANTA (AP) — Nationals closer Sean Doolittle knew his team couldn’t afford to falter in the late innings for the second straight night.

+“I hesitate to use the phrase that today was a must-win game because it’s still the third week of July,” Doolittle said.
+“But after a tough one (Friday) night and knowing what the standings already are, I think tonight was really, really important for us.”

-ATLANTA (AP) — Aníbal Sánchez outpitched Mike Soroka and scored the go-ahead run in the fifth inning, Matt Adams homered and the Washington Nationals beat the Atlanta Braves 5-3 on Saturday night.
+Aníbal Sánchez outpitched Mike Soroka and scored the go-ahead run in the fifth inning, Matt Adams homered and Washington beat the Atlanta Braves 5-3 on Saturday night.

 Second-place Washington pulled within 5½ games of the NL East-leading Braves, improving to 33-14 since May 24, best in the majors over that span.
 Atlanta has dropped four of five.